Quadratic-soliton-enhanced mid-IR molecular sensing

 This dynamical behavior is confirmed through our simulation.
-Figure 2f depicts the steady-state signal pulse position as a function of CO\textsubscript{2} concentration (left) in comparison to the available gain (right) for three different number of times above threshold, N=1.2 (green triangles), N=1.5 (orange circles), and N=1.8 (red squares).
+Figure 3d depicts the steady-state signal pulse position as a function of CO\textsubscript{2} concentration (left) in comparison to the available gain (right) for three different number of times above threshold, N = 1.2 (green triangles), N = 1.35 (orange circles), and N = 1.5 (red squares).
 The gain here is calculated as the convolution between the pump pulse shape and the walk-off, with the center of the gain window positioned at 0 fs.
 The approximate gain window edge can be calculated by halving the sum of the pump pulse length and the walk-off length.
-Further details can be found in Supplementary Information Section 2.
+Further details can be found in Supplementary Note 2.
 As sample is added to the cavity, the steady-state position of the signal pulse moves towards the gain window edge due to the reduced acceleration of the simulton until it no longer experiences sufficient gain to resonate.
 This sharp reduction in gain as sample is added to the cavity can enable a high sensitivity for the simulton near threshold.

-Figure 3a depicts the measured simulton output power as the CO\textsubscript{2} concentration in the cavity is varied.
+Figure 4a depicts the measured simulton output power as the CO\textsubscript{2} concentration in the cavity is varied.
 Green triangles, orange circles, and red squares correspond to pumping at different number of times above threshold (here, N = 1.25, 1.64, and 1.84, respectively).
 Similar to the input-output power dependence shown previously, the output power dependence on CO\textsubscript{2} changes most sharply close to threshold.
 Solid lines show linear fits of the near-threshold data.
 Their slope is used to find the sensitivity, with the highest fitted sensitivity calculated to be 4.1 mW/ppm.
-Additionally, we observe that by tuning the pump power, one can change the region of high sensitivity, enabling a large dynamic range for the system.
+This unit of sensitivity is convenient as it both represents the slope of our calibration curve, defined at any concentration, and carries physical meaning as a detector-independent metric for characterizing the strength of the system response to the addition of sample.
+Additionally, it allows for easy analytical comparison with linear absorption spectroscopy through the Beer-Lambert Law.
+Finally, we observe that by tuning the pump power, one can change the region of high sensitivity, thereby extending the dynamic range of the system.